etingof/pysmi/docs/source/developer-documentation.rst

 PySMI: developer documentation
 ==============================

-The following chapter explains official PySMI programming interfaces.
+The following chapter documents public API of the PySMI library.

 .. toctree::
    :maxdepth: 2